Lowess/devops-360/README.md

 * Checkout the application requirements that the developers have left for you in [2.
 Web application](https://github.com/Lowess/devops-360-webapp#2-web-application)

+* You will find all the details of the application endpoints if you need [Application endpoints](https://github.com/Lowess/devops-360-webapp#22-application-endpoints)
 > :interrobang: Think about what roles you should create to automate the BeerBattle webapp and implement them.

 ##### 3.2. `databases.yml`